doboszmarzena/JetBrains-Academy---python/README.md

 While a dinner starts with the menu, our project ends with one.
 Create a menu for your game so that players can replay it or exit.

+## 7. The Seventh project: Tic-Tac-Toe

+##### About

+Everybody remembers this paper-and-pencil game from childhood: Tic-Tac-Toe, also known as Noughts and crosses or Xs and Os.
+A single mistake usually costs you the game, but thankfully it is simple enough that most players discover the best strategy quickly.
+Let’s program Tic-Tac-Toe and get playing!

+##### Learning outcomes

+After finishing this project, you'll get to know a lot about planning and developing a complex program from scratch, using functions, handling errors, and processing user input.

+**Stage 1/5: Welcome to the battlefield!**
+To start things off, the program needs to be able to print any state of the field.
+You’ll write a serious multi-line program using a lot of prints.

+**Stage 2/5: The user is the gamemaster**
+Now it’s time to analyze user input and print the state of the field depending on it.
+You’ll learn to address specific positions in a string to achieve the required outcome.

+**Stage 3/5: What's up on the field?**
+Now we’re going to write a fully-functioning multi-line program that responds to the user’s actions and analyzes the state of the field.
+Not only will it tell you who is winning, but it will also determine if the situation on a given field is theoretically possible!

+**Stage 4/5: First move!**
+Tic-tac-toe is not all about analysis – a game is meant to be played!
+Write a program that can change the state of the field, as your first real step toward a fully-functioning game application!

+**Stage 5/5: Fight!**
+Finally!
+Thanks to this app, you can always challenge a friend to play a quick game of Tic-Tac-Toe!:
+**Description**
+We are at the finish line!
+But playing alone is not so interesting, is it?
+Let's combine our successes in past stages and get Tic-Tac-Toe with the ability to play from the beginning (empty field) to the result (win or draw).
+Now it is time to make a working game!
+In the last stage, make it so you can play a full game with a friend.
+First one of you moves as X, and then the other one moves as O.

+**Objectives**
+In this stage, you should write a program that:

+1. Prints an empty field at the beginning of the game.
+2. Creates a game loop where the program asks the user to enter the cell coordinates, analyzes the move for correctness and shows a field with the changes if everything is ok.
+3. Ends the game when someone wins or there is a draw.

+You need to output the final result after the end of the game.